-- Bearing lines shall not be skewed. - The distance center-to-center (a) of the top flanges of adjacent tubes, taken at mid-span, shall satisfy:
+- Bearing lines are not to be skewed. - The distance center-to-center (a) of the top flanges of adjacent tubes, taken at mid-span, must satisfy:

 Figure 4 Center-to-Center Flange Distance

 Note: For nonparallel tub girders, in addition to mid-span requirements, Article 6.11.2.3 imposes additional geometric restrictions at the supports.